Manabu Orido: D1 Grand Prix

 As one of the first judges of the D1 Grand Prix since 2001, Orido entered the 2005 championship as a driver for Team RS-R, driving a Toyota Supra JZA80.
-He won the 3rd round and finished the season in 12th place.
+He won the third round and finished the season in 12th place.

-He competed again in 2009 driving a Toyota Aristo JZS161, and finished in 15th place overall.
-Orido had a podium finish at round 4 in 2010 and finished in 8th place overall, driving a Toyota Supra JZA80.
+Orido competed again in 2009 driving a Toyota Aristo JZS161, and finished in 15th place overall.
+He had a podium finish at round 4 in 2010 and finished in 8th place overall, driving a Toyota Supra JZA80.

-In 2011, Orido won the 3rd round of the championship, and finished the season in 13th place.
+In 2011, Orido won the third round of the championship, and finished the season in 13th place.

 Orido finished in 16th place in 2012 and 2013, with a podium finish at round 4 in 2013.
 He finished in 13th place in 2014.

-Orido won the 4th round in 2015 at Ebisu, and finished the season in 23rd place after only competing in 2 rounds.
+Orido won the fourh round in 2015 at Ebisu, and finished the season in 23rd place after only competing in two rounds.

 Formula Drift

 Orido has competed in the Formula Drift series for individual rounds, and regularly in Formula Drift Asia.

-He joined frequent collaborator Team RS-R in the Formula D Asia series from 2011 onwards.
+Orido joined frequent collaborator Team RS-R in the Formula D Asia series from 2011 onwards.

 World Touring Car Championship

-Orido raced in the 2008 FIA World Touring Car Championship for Rounds 10-12, driving the Chevrolet Lancetti for Team Chevrolet RML, finishing with 2 points in 19th place overall.
+Orido raced in the 2008 FIA World Touring Car Championship for Rounds 10-12, driving the Chevrolet Lancetti for Team Chevrolet RML, finishing with two points in 19th place overall.